 It’s also referred to as the Child-Pugh classification, the Child-Turcotte-Pugh (CTP) calculator, and the Child Criteria.

-The Pugh-Child score is determined by scoring five clinical measures of liver disease.
+The Child-Pugh score is determined by scoring five clinical measures of liver disease and the possibility of eventual liver failure.
 A score of 1, 2, or 3 is given to each measure, with 3 being the most severe.

 The five clinical measures are:

 - total bilirubin: yellow compound in bile from hemoglobin breakdown

 - serum albumin: blood protein produced in the liver